 Which of my recorded ads will play in a sponsored segment?

 Let's say your podcast has the 2 sponsors below:

 Sponsor #2 requires midroll, so you will only make money off of that record ad if you place a sponsored segment in the middle of your episodes.
 If you include only one sponsored segment in an episode, but it's not a midroll, Sponsor #1 would play automatically.
 If you add one sponsored segment as a preroll, and another as a midroll, Sponsor #1 will play in the preroll ad spot (because it does not require midroll) and Sponsor #2 will play in the midroll spot.

 What to do if an ad isn't playing in your episode

 - Confirm that you've recorded an ad for your sponsor

 - Make sure you haven't placed a 'midroll required' ad at the beginning or end of your episode

 - Have a look at your 'Money' page to see if a sponsorship campaign has ended.
 Some sponsorship campaigns have specific end-dates, and others may have set a maximum payout.
 These will appear as 'Ended' in your Money page.

 When will I be matched with new sponsors?

-Once your podcast has been matched with a new sponsor, we'll send you an Email letting you know and you can check out the script and some background on the brand in the Anchor platform.
+Once your podcast has been matched with that new sponsor, we'll send you an email letting you know, where you can check out the script and some background on the brand.